-13 exposed to radioactive material near Seattle’s Harborview Medical Center
+13 exposed to radioactive material at Seattle’s Harborview Medical Center

 Harborview spokeswoman Susan Gregg said 10 people who were exposed are in Harborview’s emergency room Friday morning.
 All are in satisfactory condition.

-The breach happened as the radioactive substance, Cesium-137, was being transported out of what the Fire Department was told is a research building, said Tinsley.
+The breach happened as the radioactive substance, cesium-137, was being transported out of what the Fire Department was told is a research building, Tinsley said.

 Tinsley said the people exposed were contract workers, custodians and people at the scene.
 No firefighters tested positive for exposure.